 The European Medical Device Directive (2017/745, EU MDR) came into force on 25 May 2017.
 In a three-year transition period until 25 May 2020, it replaces both the Medical Devices Directive 93/42/EEC (MDD) and the Directive 90/385/EEC on actively implantable medical devices (AIMDD).The new regulation is undoubtedly complex.
 Therefore, switching from the old directives to the EU MDR is not a “binary” process.
-Manufacturers need to look in detail at the dates, deadlines, and exceptions of the transition period.
+Manufacturers need to look in detail at the timeline, dates, deadlines, and exceptions of the transition period.
 This article gives an overview of the respective roadmap.

 - Mission “Smooth Transition”